shakes76/PatternAnalysis-2024/recognition/48007506_ADNI_Vision_Transformer/README.md

 </p>

 Through several trials, the selected hyperparameters above achieved the most optimal balance between training and validation loss and accuracy.
 While the validation loss did not decrease as smoothly as the training loss, it remained relatively controlled throughout the later epochs in the range of 0.6 to 0.8, indicating that the model avoided severe overfitting.
 The consistent validation accuracy at around 70% to 75% also suggests that the model generalised well despite the instability during the first few epochs.
 Although the minimum accuracy target of 80% was not achieved, the GFNet model was able to maintain a reasonable accuracy of approximately 74% throughout training and also managed to classify the test data with an accuracy of 75.11%, as shown in the confusion matrix above.

+## Conclusion and Future Improvements
+In summary, the GFNet model has the potential to reach a minimum test accuracy of 80%.
+However, to increase the accuracy of the current model from 75.11% to above 80%, further fine-tuning of hyperparameters and increased epochs will be required.

+Another potential improvement that would likely lead to higher accuracy is utilising a larger dataset.

 ## References
 [1] GFNet: Global Filter Networks for Visual Recognition, from: https://openreview.net/pdf?id=K_Mnsw5VoOW